weng-lab/ENCODE-cCREs/Version-2/cCRE-Analysis/Scripts/README.md

 ---

-## Supplementary Figure 9
+## Supplementary Figure 9 | Overlap of cCREs with FANTOM enhancers and the transcription start sites of FANTOM CAGE-associated transcripts

-**Overlap of cCREs with FANTOM enhancers and the transcription start sites of FANTOM CAGE-associated transcripts.** Histograms of the Z-scores of cCREs intersecting FANTOM enhancers (colored) and not intersecting FANTOM enhancers (gray).
-Z-scores are plotted for **a,** DNase; **b,** H3K4me3; **c,** H3K27ac; **d,** H3K4me1; and **e,** Pol II. **f,** Percentages of the transcription start sites of FANTOM CAGE-associated transcripts in the eleven FANTOM-defined categories that overlap cCREs-PLS (red), cCREs-pELS (orange), or cCREs-dELS (yellow).
-The TSSs of the majority of coding-associated transcripts (protein coding mRNA and divergent lncRNAs) overlapped a cCRE-PLS, while the TSSs of the majority of eRNA-like non-coding RNAs (short ncRNAs, antisense lncRNAs, intergenic lncRNAs, sense intronic lncRNAs, and sense overlap RNAs) overlapped a cCRE-dELS.

 ### Panels A-E